zijianhuang/webapiclientgen/Readme.md

 **Remarks:**
 1. JavaScript codes compiled from generated TypeScript codes could be used in JS applications, however, obviously no type info will be available, while application programmers may still enjoy intellisense and abstraction from AJAX details.
-1. React and Vue.js applications typically use Axios for HTTP requests.
-Currently [babel](https://github.com/babel/babel) does not support namespaces.
-So you may not do React TSX programming with generated TypeScript codes.
-However, this may be changed in near future because of [this pull request](https://github.com/babel/babel/pull/9785).
+	1. React and Vue.js applications typically use Axios or Fetch API for HTTP requests.
+Since June 2019, [babel](https://github.com/babel/babel) has supported namespaces thanks to [this pull request](https://github.com/babel/babel/pull/9785), so you should be able to do React TSX programming with generated TypeScript codes.

 # Downloads

 1. [Strongly Typed Client API Generators for ASP.NET Core Web API](https://www.nuget.org/packages/Fonlow.WebApiClientGenCore/).
 1. [TypeScript CodeDOM](https://www.nuget.org/packages/Fonlow.TypeScriptCodeDOMCore)